 The packaging process and distribution of a product form an integral part of the value chain of responsible packaging.
-The packages must be functional and easy to handle and use by store and restaurant personnel, while the design and size of packaging should be fitted to meet consumers’ different needs.
+The packages must be functional and easy to handle by store personnel, while the design and size of packaging should be fitted to meet consumers’ different needs.

-Researching packaging and different methods for decreasing their environmental impact is part of Fazer’s corporate responsibility work.
+Researching packaging and different methods for decreasing their environmental impact is part of Fazer’s sustainability work.
 With the help of our research findings and other related information, we have been able to develop our packaging and reduce its environmental impact.

 Recyclable and biodegradable packaging materials

-We try to use recyclable and biodegradable packaging materials whenever their quality and properties meet the requirements of our customers and Fazer standards.
+We try to use recycled and biodegradable packaging materials whenever their quality and properties meet the requirements of our customers, legal demands and Fazer standards.